Selected Empirical Analyses

 Chapter 1: Econometrics informing natural resources management: introducing the book

-Phoebe Koundouri The increasing scarcity of natural resources (in terms of quantity and quality) is one of the most pervasive allocation issues facing development planners throughout the world.
+1. Econometrics informing natural resources management: introducing the book Phoebe Koundouri The increasing scarcity of natural resources (in terms of quantity and quality) is one of the most pervasive allocation issues facing development planners throughout the world.
 The need for sustainable management of these valuable resources has become a critical policy concern.
 Econometrics is a tool that can inform and facilitate such management.
 However, it is only recently that natural resource management has attracted the attention and interest of a critical mass of applied econometricians.
 This volume outlines the fundamental principles and diﬃculties that characterize the challenging task of using econometrics to inform natural resource management policies and illustrates them through a number of case studies from all over the world.
 The book aims to be a comprehensive sketch of the broader picture of the state of the art in the area of Econometrics applied to Environmental and Natural Resource Management.
 The selection of contributions and referee process opted for a wide range of econometric techniques that can be used to inform natural resource management, while keeping a balance between methods and applications.
 Applications concern atmospheric carbon reduction, water resource management, wildlife, crop and aquatic biodiversity conservation, ﬁsheries management, as well as broader issues on the relationship between growth, sustainability and the environment.
-The case studies have been carefully chosen as being of major concern in the arena of environmental policy, mainly in Europe (both EU member states and accessing countries), but also in the US and some developing countries.
-The volume begins with a review of the...
+The case studies have been carefully chosen as being of major concern in the arena of environmental policy, mainly in Europe (both EU member states and accessing countries), but also in the US and some developing...

 You are not authenticated to view the full text of this chapter or article.